$40 Off New Client Exam with a Doctor…Book an Appointment Today. (mention this promo at time of visit to redeem)

-Dr. Chris Kenyon grew up in the Chicago area, but spent much of her early life in remote parts of north-west Ontario and the Rocky Mountains.
+Dr. Christine Kenyon, DVMDr.
+Chris Kenyon grew up in the Chicago area, but spent much of her early life in remote parts of north-west Ontario and the Rocky Mountains.
 She is a member of the American Association of Rehabilitation Veterinarians.
 She received her Bachelors of Science in Biology from the University of Puget Sound in 1997, and her Doctorate of Veterinary Medicine from Colorado State University in 2008.
 In between her undergraduate and professional curriculums, she worked primarily as a wildlife biology technician on large carnivore studies in the northern Rockies.
 After seven years working with wildlife in Glacier and Yellowstone, her love affair with Montana was cemented and she returned immediately after finishing vet school.

 Dr Kenyon joined 360 Pet Medical in October 2010 and she transitioned into co-ownership in May 2015.
 She has special interests in pain management, geriatric care, orthopedics, and sports medicine.
 In 2008 she completed her Medical Acupuncture for Veterinarians course in Colorado.
 Dr Kenyon is also certified through the Canine Rehabilitation Institute as a Canine Rehabilitation Therapist.
 She has always had a special interest in working dogs, and she received a student grant for a research project to study the dogs running the Iditarod in 2007.
 This work was published in 2011 in a prestigious veterinary journal.
 Dr Kenyon continues to donate her time as a race veterinarian in local sled dog events in Montana and Wyoming.
 In 2015 she was also honored to be invited by the Working Dogs for Conservation group to Southern and Eastern Africa to help educate various conservation and anti-poaching projects on medical care for their service dogs.